pedebrit/hello-world/README.md

 # hello-world
-This is my firt commit!
+This is my first commit!